niekcandaele/Catalysm-CSGO-config/README.md

 * Space - jump throw
 * left alt - crouch + jump at the same time, this is just about the highest you can jump.
 * delete/insert - +right and +left
+* L - trashtalker.
+Will display a new message every time you press L, send me a message if you think of a funny message to include!

 ## Support